elmerucr/MC6809/README.md

 ## Introduction

 A library written in C++ that emulates the MC6809 cpu.
-This software formed the core of the [E64](https://github.com/elmerucr/E64) computer system before it started to be M68K based.
 The enclosed ```CMakeLists.txt``` file (standard cmake procedure) will build the library and a small test application.
-To use this library yourself, copy the five source files from ```./src/``` to your project.
+To use this library in your project, copy the five source files from ```./src/``` into your source tree.

-At this very moment, the following is not implemented:
+At this very moment, the following things are not implemented:
 * CWAI opcode
 * SYNC opcode
 * illegal opcode exceptions (vector at $fff0)